bastienwirtz/homer/README.md

 Default assets will be automatically installed in the `/www/assets` directory.
 Use `UID` and/or `GID` env var to change the assets owner (`docker run -e "UID=1000" -e "GID=1000" [...]`).

+## Host in subfolder

+If you would like to host Homer in a subfolder, for e.g. behind a reverse proxy, supply the name of subfolder by using the `SUBFOLDER` env var.

 ### Using docker-compose

 The `docker-compose.yml` file must be edited to match your needs.